anandaworldwide/ananda-library-chatbot/web/USER-LOGIN-TODO.md

 - [ ] Activation verification endpoint: `POST /api/verifyMagicLink`

   - Input: `{ token }` (from emailed link).
-  - Validate token (unexpired, unused, matches site and email), mark `accepted`, set `verifiedAt`, associate existing UUID from cookies/local storage when present, else generate a new UUID and store.
+  - Validate token (unexpired, unused, matches site and email), mark `accepted`, set `verifiedAt`.
+  - One-time UUID inheritance: if a legacy UUID is present (cookie or local storage) and not bound to a different account for this site, set the account's `uuid` to that value; otherwise generate a new UUID and store it.
+  - After association, delete/expire any legacy UUID cookie and instruct the client to remove any legacy localStorage key so future requests use only the account UUID carried in the server-issued JWT.
+  - Ignore any subsequent legacy UUID values on future requests (authoritative source is the account record/JWT).
   - Set long-lived JWT cookie (HttpOnly, secure, sameSite strict, maxAge 6 months).
   - Redirect to the appropriate page.

 - [ ] UUID association logic

-  - During activation, if an existing UUID is present and linked to the same email/site, keep it; otherwise, store a new UUID.
-Handle edge conflicts by preferring the email/site-linked UUID and auditing the change.
+  - During activation, perform one-time inheritance as above.
+From then on, the authoritative UUID is the account's stored value resolved from a validated JWT; never overwrite `uuid` from any legacy cookie/localStorage after activation.
+Handle edge conflicts by preferring the existing account UUID and auditing the decision.

 - [ ] Session persistence